-If you engage in deer hunting, you know that whitetails have a highly developed sense of smell.
-They’re wary critters – they have to be.
+If you like deer hunting, you know that whitetails have a highly developed sense of smell.
+They’re wary critters.
+They have to be.
 Deer are typical prey animals, and they have that inherited instinct for survival.
 Even if the deer in your area don’t have to worry about wolves, mountain lions, and other predators, they have no way of knowing this, so the absence of the large predatory killers does not negate the deer’s inherent need for caution.
 Anyway, the deer still have the ultimate predator in pursuit of them: man (or woman).

 If you’ve ever really watched deer, you’ll notice that they stop often, raise their noses, and sniff the air.
 They’re trying to discern strange or dangerous scents.
 And I don’t need to tell you, they can smell humans, and the smell scares them and makes them flee.
 That’s why so many hunters use scents to mask their human smell.

 There are probably hundreds, maybe thousands, of different scents on the market for deer hunting.
 Many function as both masks and as lures to attract the deer, like doe in estrus or doe urine.
 But there are other steps you can to take to hide or neutralize your distinctly human aroma.

 When you’re choosing a masking scent, think natural.
 Do some planning beforehand.
 Observe the area where you’ll be hunting, paying close attention to the natural smells in the area.
 For example, one place I hunted was in some pine woods near a cow pasture.
 What were these deer used to smelling?
 Pine boughs, pine straw, and cow manure.